andreisantos2099/Sudoku/README.md

 # Sudoku
-This python script can solve Sudoku 9x9 size, you just need select the example excel file ("Sudoku.xls"), this file has Sudoku to be solved.
+This python script can solve any Sudoku 9x9 size, you just need load up the excel file example "Sudoku.xls" when prompted, this file has a Sudoku to be solved.

 Main idea of this algorithm is to solve any sudoku 9x9 size.
 The sudoku cells and sectors are split as following: